dcl10/fastq-analyser-gui/README.md

 ```

 ## How to use
-Copy and paste one or many FastQ records into the text area and click "Submit".
+Copy and paste one or many FastQ records into the text area, or select a FastQ file and click "Submit".
 The results for each record will then appear on the screen.

-**Coming soon:** upload a FastQ file to get the records analysed.